 4. Relax Your Legs And Arms

 Your legs and feet should “drop” open.
 Recognize and release the need to keep them perfectly straight.
 As for your arms?
-Place them on your side, about six inches from your body.
-Position your palms upward, letting the fingers to curl naturally.
+Place them on your side, about 6 inches from your body.
+Position your palms upward, letting the fingers curl naturally.
 You shouldn’t be putting any energy into your muscles.

 5. Control Your Awareness